 Security Logs Test Case For Logout

-- Check the logs for the login and logout session.
+- Check the logs for the login and logout sessions.

 - Check if the logs contain multiple IPs for a single ID at the same time.